expo/expo/docs/pages/versions/unversioned/tutorial/image-picker.md

 <details><summary><h4>Instructions for Snack</h4></summary>
 <p>

 Write `import * as ImagePicker from 'expo-image-picker';` at the top of your file.
 You will be prompted to install the package, confirm it.
+Done!

 <Video file={"tutorial/snack-install.mp4"} />